MarieJulou/api-color/README.md

 > you can change the url of the image if you want

-And voila you have the color ration of your picture
+And voila you have the color ratio of your picture :whale2: